WestfW/SAMD10-experiments/README.md

 The Baud Rate Generator seems a little unusual, and looks like it requires a 64-bit division to cover all baud rates.
 This is very expensive on CM0 (sucks in big library code) if you can't get it to happen at compile-time instead.

+The BRG has two async modes; one with an "integer divisor", and one with a "fractional divisor."
+You might think that the fractional divisor would be more complicated, but it's not.
+The Integral divisor is "weird" and typical code will use 64bit math to compute the BRG register contents.
+The fractional divisor uses simpler math, and the faction will be zero for most common bitrates with a 48MHz clock.

+BRG calcuations can be done at compile-time, of course, if the baud rate is a constant.
+Which is good, because otherwise you suck in division code (no divide instruction on M0)

+Atmel put the fractional part of the BRG register in the wrong place.
+Sigh.

 The SAMD0 has three "SERCOM" units.
 Normally one will be dedicated to UART, one to SPI, and one to I2C.

 ### Notes on Timers